patrick-kidger/diffrax/docs/api/solver.md

 # Solvers

 The complete list of solvers, categorised by type, is as follows.
+See also [How to choose a solver](../usage/how-to-choose-a-solver.md).

 !!! info "Term structure"